UPACM/algolympics-site/src/2024/data/mechanics.md

 - Your team name **must not** contain any profanity or explicitly inappropriate references (i.e., sexual, political, religious).
 Invalid team names will be asked to be changed by the organizers.
 - You **must not** change your username or team name for the duration of the competition

-There is no limit to the number of teams that may register per school, but the number of finalists may be limited to 3 (details seen below under "Invitation to the Online Final Round").
+There is no limit to the number of teams that may register per school, but the number of finalists may be limited to 3 (details seen below under "Invitation to the In-Person Final Round").

 # Contest Structure